MarianaPereira23/libris/README.md

 * Non-static book suggestions (get book suggestions from top rated books);
 * User sign up and loggin;
 * Make it impossible for users to delete reviews or posts that are not their own;
-* Instead of letting users immediatelly add, edit or delete books, I would like them to fill the forms as are now, but instead of going directly to the database, making the info go to site management team as a request (to prevent users from deleting everything on website for example)
+* Instead of letting users immediatelly add, edit or delete books, I would like them to fill the forms as are now, but instead of going directly to the database, making the info go to site management team as a request (to prevent users from deleting everything on website for example).

 ## Technologies Used